College Associate Professor

 Office: CFTA #135B

 Originally from Casper, Wy Jim has a BS from the University of Wyoming and an MFA in scenic design from California Institute of the Arts.
 He often works as a freelance designer in addition to NMSU duties.
 Design experience includes design for dance, theatre, opera, industrials sculptures and museums.
 Jim and his wife Claudia helped to found Stage 3 theatre in Casper, Wy in 1980 which is still in operation and vibrant.
 Jim first came to Las Cruces as an ASTC guest artist, designing the scenery for Spring Awakening in 1985.
 Courses Jim teaches include scenic design, lighting design, and computer scenographics.
 Jim received the Ralph B. Crouch award in 2002 for contributions to the life of NMSU, the Community Arts Award from the Dona Ana Arts Council in 2006 and the Department of Theatre Arts’ BRAVO award for service in 2012.
 Jim is the inventor of the “KeyBob."
-Jim’s favorite artist, his daughter Maggie, is an art student at UNM.
+Jim’s favorite artist, his daughter Maggie, is a government student at NMSU.
 One of Jim’s favorite experiences with NMSU Theatre Arts/ASTC was co-directing The Laramie Project with his wife Claudia.
 For more information about Jim’s current work, check out his website: jimbillingsdesign.com.

 College Associate Professor / Resident Costume Designer